Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Methods

-The first Transformer model we implement for our tasks is TimeSformer \cite{gberta_2021_ICML}.
-We choose the divided space-time attention approach, in which both dimensions are processed sequentially: within each self-attention layer, the attention is first applied on the temporal dimension of the inputs at the same spatial position, followed by the spatial dimension among all inputs from the same temporal position.
+\textbf{TimeSformer:} In this model, spatial-temporal dimensions are processed sequentially: within each self-attention layer, the attention is first applied on the temporal dimension of the inputs at the same spatial position, followed by the spatial dimension among all inputs from the same temporal position.
 There are also residual connections between each operation.
-This approach is visualized in Fig. \ref{fig:TransformerArchitecture}.
+This approach is visualized in Fig.~\ref{fig:TransformerArchitecture}.
 In our work, the input image sequence is denoted as $\mathrm{X}_I \in \mathbb{R}^{N \times H \times W}$, where $N, H, W$ are the number of images, image height pixels, and image width pixels, respectively.
 We first extract the patches $\mathrm{X}_P \in \mathbb{R}^{P_n \times P_h \times P_w}$, where $(P_h, P_w)$ is the resolution of each patch and $P_n = \frac{NHW}{P_hP_w}$.
 Next, these patches are flattened and then linearly embedded to vectors of size $D$ with a positional embedding being added to each of them.
-We further add a CLS (classifier) token to the sequence of embedded vectors, which is designed to extract task-level representations \cite{devlin2019bert} by attending to all the other vectors.
-Therefore, we can obtain the input matrix as $\mathrm{X} \in \mathbb{R}^{(P_n+1) \times D}$ and it then feeds into a series of Transformer layers.
-Finally, the output of the CLS token (size $D$) from the last Transformer layer is used for different tasks.
-For slip detection, it is passed through a MLP layer to classify whether or not a slip occurs.
+We further add a CLS (classifier) token to the sequence of embedded vectors, which is designed to extract task-level representations \cite{devlin2019bert} by attending to all the other vectors and {forming an augmented sequence ${X} = \{CLS, x_1, x_2, ..., x_N\}$, where $x_i \in \mathrm{X}_P$.} {$E({X})$, which is the Transformer encoder function in ViT, then takes ${X}$ as input and generates an encoded sequence of representations $\{h_{CLS}, h_1, h_2, ..., h_N\}$, where $h_i$ is the representation of the $i$-th patch.} Finally, the output of the CLS token {$h_{CLS}$} is used for different tasks.
+In slip detection (Section.~\ref{sec:slipDec}), it is passed through a MLP layer to classify whether or not a slip occurs.